Power Struggle in Russia: The Rise and Fall of Yevgeny Prigozhin

 Russia expert Leslie Schübel from the Körber Foundation also believes it is impossible for Prigozhin to lead a quiet life in Belarus: “I think he will lose everything that makes life comfortable for him and I can probably be happy if he does life itself does not lose,” she explained on WDR.

-The deal was also about the future of Wagner’s soldiers: the soldiers involved in the revolt should go unpunished.
+The deal was also regarding the future of Wagner’s soldiers: the soldiers involved in the revolt should go unpunished.
 The mercenaries who did not take part in the uprising should receive an offer to serve in the Russian army.

 Is Putin’s power shaky?